 I recently attempted to make a gourmet (and expensive!) grilled cheese using white cheddar, mascarpone, ricotta and goat cheese – EPIC FAIL!
 The cheese was melting all over the place and was more on the plate than in the sandwich.
 Also, I heated up some roasted red pepper and tomato soup that I picked up at Trader Joe’s – I ended up getting a bit busy, not paying attention to the stove, and burning that as well!
 NOT my best night.
 Anyway… I had leftover cheese for days so I decided to put the mascarpone to good use in this risotto.
 Mascarpone is an Italian soft cheese with a mild flavor – Because of this, it can be used in both sweet and savory dishes.
 It is used in the traditional Italian dessert of tiramisu.

 The mascarpone lends a great creaminess to this risotto and is combined with parmesan to give an extra bite.
 The broth used for the risotto is infused with lemon peels and a sprinkling of saffron.
 The saffron lends an extra flavor to the dish and contributes to the beautiful color.
 However, if you don’t have any on hand, feel free to leave it out.
 The dish will still be amazing!!!
-I served this risotto alongside this Arugula Salad, however, it would also be great with some roasted broccoli or grilled asparagus on the side.
+I served this risotto alongside this Arugula Salad, however, it would also be great with some roasted broccoli or asparagus on the side.

 Lemon Mascarpone Risotto